calvinliphc/helm-crud/README.md

 Change these values in a terraform.tfvars file or pass them into the terraform apply command like so:

 `terraform apply -var config_path=/some/path -var config_context=contextname`

+## Access the application

+Run `minikube ip` to check the IP address of your minikube cluster.
+For a managed GKE/EKS cluster, run `kubectl get services` and check the External IP of your ingress controller.
+Let's refer to this IP as <ENDPOINT_IP>

+Visit <ENDPOINT_IP> to use the kanban board app, and visit <ENDPOINT_IP>/adminer to manage the database.